Discover more from Timeless & Timely

 I mentioned two newsletter recommendations.
 The first is Laura Gassner Otting’s Hello Truesday newsletter.
 Laura has the ability to pick up on moments in her life, whether from last week or years before, and pluck lessons for anyone who wants to grow.

-Her most recent newsletter contained a poignant moment with her father.
+In one newsletter, Laura shared a poignant moment with her father.
 Laura initially intended to go to law school—a direction approved by her family—but didn’t follow that plan after college.
 And it sounds like there was a good deal of friction regarding that decision over the years.

 But recently, she had an experience that turned the Mark Twain story on its head.
 She writes of an exchange with her dad: